 This capital project will enable The Wittliff to share more of our treasures with researchers, members of the general public, and students of all ages.

-For the first time in the history of The Wittliff Collections, naming opportunities are available.
-Contact Ramona Kelly for more information.
+For the first time in the history of The Wittliff, naming opportunities are available.
+Contact Ramona Kelly at firstname.lastname@example.org or 512.245.5154 for more information.

-Future plans for the Texas Music Collection include acquiring significant collections from musical genres across the spectrum, expanding The Wittliff staff with a full-time Texas music curator, and adding a dedicated exhibition gallery in which to showcase Texas Music year-round.
+Future plans for the Texas Music Collection include acquiring significant collections from musical genres across the spectrum and adding a dedicated exhibition gallery in which to showcase Texas Music year-round.
+Hector Saldaña joined The Wittliff in 2017 as curator of the collection.

-The Lonesome Dove Endowment is a fund dedicated to the permanent stewardship of the legacy of Lonesome Dove at The Wittliff Collections, which are home to the Lonesome Dove Production Archive, the Lonesome Dove Exhibition Gallery, and the Lonesome Dove Photograph Collection.
+The Lonesome Dove Endowment is a fund dedicated to the permanent stewardship of the legacy of Lonesome Dove at The Wittliff, which is home to the Lonesome Dove Production Archive, the Lonesome Dove Exhibition Gallery, and the Lonesome Dove Photograph Collection.

-Thanks to the generosity of donors who give to the General Support Fund, we are able to offer free world-class programs for the university community as well as members of the public.
+Thanks to the generosity of donors who give to the General Support Fund, we are able to offer free world-class programs for the university community and members of the public.
 The General Support Fund also helps underwrite exhibitions, digitization projects, conservation, preservation, and the stewardship of our collections.

-Contact Director of Development Ramona Kelly at 512-245-5154 to discuss making a gift, give online, or make your check payable to Texas State University (note the purpose of the gift in the memo line) and mail to:
+Contact Director of Development Ramona Kelly at email@example.com or 512.245.5154 to discuss making a gift, or make a check payable to Texas State University (note the purpose of the gift in the memo line) and mail to:

 Texas State University